havemaps/hmwt-documentation/README.md

 - Optional: website.
 If using WordPress, a business account and iFrame plugin are required.

 ## Create a GitHub repository
-This tutorial will mostly use GitHub desktop and the online interface.
-All steps for creating new repositories, publishing, and pushing changes are possible in Terminal, too.
+This tutorial uses git and GitHub mostly through the desktop and the online interface rather.
+All steps for creating new repositories, publishing, and pushing changes are possible in Terminal or a command line tool, too.
 See the [GitHub Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) for the commands.

 1. Go to [github.com](https://github.com/) and login.
 Create a new account if needed.